splunk/kafka-connect-splunk/README.md

 ### Malformed data

-If the raw data of Kafka records is JSON object but it is not JSON marshalable or if the raw data is bytes, but it is not UTF-8 encodable, the Splunk Kafka Connector consider these records malformed.
-It will log the exception with (topic, partition, offset) information for those records in console and the malformed information will be indexed in Splunk also.
-User can search "type=malformed" to search if there are any malformed Kafka records encountered.
+If the raw data of the Kafka records is a JSON object but is not able to be marshaled, or if the raw data is in bytes but it is not UTF-8 encodable, the Splunk Kafka Connector considers these records malformed.
+It will log the exception with Kafka specific information (topic, partition, offset) for these records within the console, as well as the malformed records information will be indexed in Splunk.
+Users can search "type=malformed" within Splunk to return any malformed Kafka records encountered.

 ## FAQ